-Harassment (including sexual harassment and abuse are serious violations of school and district policies, rules, and regulations.
-Such behavior will not be tolerated."
+Bullying and harassment (including sexual harassment) and abuse are serious violations of school and district policies, rules, and regulations.
+Such behavior will not be tolerated.
 Harassment includes, but is not limited to:

-- Verbal, physical, or written harassment or abuse; - Repeated remarks of a demeaning nature regarding religion, race, national origin, gender, age, appearance or disability; - Engaging in demeaning jokes, stories or activities; - Unwelcome visual, verbal or physical behavior of a sexual nature that interferes with a person's education.
+Verbal, physical, or written harassment or abuse;

+Repeated remarks of a demeaning nature regarding religion, race, national origin, gender, age, appearance or disability;

+Engaging in demeaning jokes, stories or activities;

+Unwelcome visual, verbal or physical behavior of a sexual nature that interferes with a person's education.

-Students/families who feel they have encountered a situation involving harassment should "immediately" communicate their concerns to a teacher, counselor, or principal.
+Students/families who feel they have encountered a situation involving harassment should immediately communicate their concerns to a teacher, counselor, or principal.
 Other family resources available are:

-- DHS Child Abuse Hotline at 1-800-362-2178
+DHS Child Abuse Hotline at 1-800-362-2178

-- Iowa Health Student Assistance Program at (515) 263-4004
+Mercy Student Assistance Program at 271-6150

-- Polk County Victim Services at 286-3600
+Polk County Victim Services at 286-3600